When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 But all that stuff can affect how your home sells.

-When potential buyers walk into a home filled with clutter, it is nearly impossible to see the house’s bones — potentially resulting in a home that sits on the market for months or even years and doesn’t command top dollar.
+When potential buyers walk into a home filled with clutter, it is nearly impossible to see the house’s bones, potentially resulting in a home that sits on the market for months or even years and doesn’t command top dollar.

-Want to be sure your most cherished items are going to a good home?
+Do you want to be sure your most cherished items are going to a good home?
 Consider donating to a charity you trust or inviting family over to pick items they’ll cherish as much as you did.

 Decluttering can feel challenging, but the last thing you want to do is move into your new place with an overwhelming amount of stuff and not enough space.